mhyatt000/mhyatt000.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+publications:
+  enabled: true # includes a list of all publications, not selected
 ---

 I’m a PhD student at Loyola University Chicago, where I work on robot learning.
 I am affiliated with AISEC and the Software Systems Laboratory.
 My work is supervised by Mohammed Abuhamad and George Thiruvathukal.